Seville, Spain. 1969.

-This Sevillian artist holds a degree in Fine Arts from the University of Castilla-La Mancha, Faculty of Cuenca.
+This Sevillian artist holds a degree in Fine Arts from the University of Castilla-La Mancha, Faculty of Cuenca (Spain).
 His work is an invitation to reflection, to the awareness of citizens in the demand for rights and freedoms.

 In his early works, the work of Jesús Palomino was articulated on two axes: drawing and collage, with the use of simple everyday materials: small fragments of paper, pieces of cloth or plastic of bright colors and any other humble material close to his domestic reality.
 But his works have also been linked, from the beginning, to architectural spaces.